jstine35/TabSpaceFilterGit/README.md

 ## What is it and how do I use it?
 A mini-installer written in BASH script.
 Run it from your GIT Bash Shell from within your target clone, same as you would run any git command line action.

-To edit locally as tabs and convert to spaces upstream:

-    $ git-filter-tab-install.sh --tabsize=4 --edit-as-tabs {repository_path}

 To edit locally as spaces and convert errant tabs to spaces upstream:

     $ git-filter-tab-install.sh --tabsize=4 --edit-as-spaces {repository_path}

+To edit locally as tabs and convert to spaces upstream (risky with some caveats):

+    $ git-filter-tab-install.sh --tabsize=4 --edit-as-tabs {repository_path}

 To disable the filter and restore default behavior:

     $ git-filter-tab-install.sh --edit-as-is {repository_path}